-- (1) The Court shall not act on the motion of a foreign body in which it seeks the execution of a verdict rendered by a foreign court. - (2) Notwithstanding Paragraph 1 of this Article, the Court shall execute foreign legally binding verdicts with respect to a sanction pronounced by the foreign court if it is so envisaged by international agreement, and if the sanction is also pronounced by the Court in accordance with the criminal legislation of Bosnia and Herzegovina. - (3) The Panel referred to in Paragraph 6 of Article 24 of this Code shall render a verdict.
-The Prosecutor, convicted person and defense attorney shall be notified on session of the Panel.
+- (1) The court shall not act on the request of a foreign body in which it seeks the execution of a verdict rendered by a foreign court. - (2) Notwithstanding Paragraph 1 of this Article, the court shall execute foreign finally binding verdicts with respect to a sanction pronounced by the foreign court if it is so stipulated by international agreement, and if the sanction is also pronounced by the court in accordance with the criminal legislation of Republika Srpska. - (3) The panel referred to in Paragraph 5 of Article 24 of this Code shall render a verdict. . - (4) Territorial jurisdiction shall be established according to the convict's last domicile in Republika Srpska or, if the convict has not had domicile in Republika Srpska, according to the place of birth.
+If the convict has not had domicile in Republika Srpska nor was he born in Republika Srpska, the Supreme Court shall designate the case to one of the courts having subject-matter jurisdiction.

-- (4) In the pronouncement of the verdict referred to in Paragraph 3 of this Article, the Court shall incorporate the complete pronouncement of the foreign court's verdict and the name of the foreign court and shall pronounce a sanction.
-In the explanation of the verdict, the Court shall present its reasons when pronouncing the sanction. - (5) The Prosecutor and convicted person or his defense attorney may file an appeal in accordance with this Code against the verdict referred to in Paragraph 4 of this Article. - (6) If an alien, convicted by the domestic court, or the person authorized by the agreement file a motion with the Court that the convicted person be allowed to serve a sentence in his home country, the Court shall act in accordance with the international agreement.
+- (5) The court having subject-matter jurisdiction shall be the court defined by law. - (6) In the pronouncement of the verdict referred to in Paragraph 3 of this Article, the court shall incorporate the complete pronouncement of the foreign court's verdict and the name of the foreign court and shall pronounce a sanction.
+In the explanation of the verdict, the court shall present its reasons when pronouncing the sanction. - (7) The prosecutor and convicted person or his defense attorney may file an appeal in accordance with this Code against the verdict referred to in Paragraph 4 of this Article. - (8) If an alien, convicted by the domestic court, or the person authorized by the agreement, files a motion with the court that the convicted person be allowed to serve the sentence in his home country, the court shall act in accordance with the international agreement.